 Watt hours are calculated by multiplying the battery’s voltage by the amp hours (Amp hours x voltage = watt hour).
 For example, 48V x 10 Ah = 480 Wh.

 The larger the battery capacity, the further you can travel between charges.
 Larger batteries are much more expensive than smaller batteries.
-They are also heavier.
+They are also far heavier.
+There are tradeoffs.

 For bike touring, it’s a good idea to bring two batteries.
 When one dies, you can swap it out for the other.
 Two 400w-600w batteries will give you plenty of range for a full day of riding in most cases.
 Even if you’re using the highest pedal assist setting, 800-1000w of power should take you 60 miles or 100km.
 If you use a lower pedal assist setting, this amount of power should take you up to 100 miles or 160 km.